ezsystems/ezplatform/doc/platformsh/INSTALL.md

    `git push -u platform master`
    This starts the build process.
    Now, finish the Platform.sh setup wizard.
+   1. The build may fail due to mismatching SSH keys.
+If you are project administrator, verify that your Platform.sh project "Deploy key" (under "Configure project") is included among your GitHub SSH keys: https://github.com/settings/keys If not, copy the deploy key and add it on GitHub using the "New SSH key" button.
+Then push an empty commit to trigger a Platform.sh rebuild:
+      `git commit --allow-empty -m'rebuild' && git push`
 1. Optional: Install the Platform.sh CLI and set the env:symfony_env project variable
    1. Install the Platform.sh CLI according to https://docs.platform.sh/overview/cli.html
    1. Run `platform`